WonyoungCho/plink/docs/GWAS.md

 - Remove HWE p-value less than 1e-5.
 ```
 $ plink2 --bfile ft_hwe_gt --hwe 1e-5 keep-fewhet --make-bed --out ft_hwe
+$ plink  --bfile ft_hwe_gt --hwe 1e-5 keep-fewhet --make-bed --out ft_hwe  # plink1.9 the '--hwe' works only in controls. '--hwe-all' works to cases and controls.
 ```
 - `keep-fewhet` : When significant population stratification is present, this test can be expected to fail in the too-few-hets direction on some normal variants.
 When using --hwe for quality control, you probably want to keep these variants.